practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 4. Using a template to generate a site-specific configuration file.
 5. Enabling Nginx to serve up our Rails application.

-In this recipe even moreso than the others we've looked at, a lot of the details are handled behind the scenes.
+In this recipe even more than the others we've looked at, a lot of the details are handled behind the scenes.
 Let's dig a bit deeper to see what's really going on.